-3.2.6.2 Node-to-node Ack/Nack
+3.3.6.1 Node-to-node Ack/Nack

-When neighbouring nodes communicate, the receiver of payload data responds with an Acknowledge message if the CRC calculation on the received data is successful.
-The sending node will retry the packet until either an Acknowledge has been received, or until the packet is too old according to the TTL (Time To Live) parameter.
+When neighbouring nodes communicate, the receiver of payload data responds with an Local Acknowledge message if the CRC calculation on the received data is successful.
+The sending node will retry the packet until either an Local Acknowledge has been received, or until the packet is too old according to the TTL (Time To Live) parameter.
 The sending node will always retry the packet to the neighbour, which is currently the one closest to the destination.
-Should the missing Acknowledgements be a result of the given neighbour no longer being within radio range, the neighbour will automatically be removed from the neighbour list after a configurable number of times, say three times for this discussion (see Configuration Parameters) missing Scheduled Data transmissions.
+Should the missing Local Acknowledgements be a result of the given neighbour no longer being within radio range, the neighbour will automatically be removed from the neighbour list after a configurable number of times, say three times for this discussion (see Configuration Parameters), missing Scheduled Data transmissions.
 Once this has happened, retries of the packet will be done with the neighbour now closest to the destination.

-Theoretically there can be a situation where the data was received correctly at the neighbour, but the Acknowledge was not received by the sending node.
+Theoretically there can be a situation where the data was received correctly at the neighbour, but the Local Acknowledge was not received by the sending node.
 In this situation, the neighbour will route the received packet onwards to the next node on route to the destination.
 At the same time, the sending node will retry the packet.
 This retry is now a duplicate of the previous packet.
 The receiving node will also route this duplicate onwards to the next node on route to the destination.
-Once the packets reach the destination, the first packet will be acknowledged, and a Ack will be routed back to the Originator.
-The second packet will be non-acknowledged due to the challenge-response authentication failing.
+For Acknowledged Transmission Type, once the packet reach the destination, the first packet will be acknowledged, and a Ack will be routed back to the Originator.
+The second packet will be Nack'd due to the challenge-response authentication failing.
 The Nack will be routed back to the Originator, however the Nack will be ignored, because an Ack for the same packet was already received.
+For Non-Acknowledged Transmission types, the duplicate payload messages will be delivered at the application layer, and the application layer will have to filter them out based on the included serial number which is supposed to be unique for each payload datagram.
+See the Integration manual for further details on how to send payload data, and which parameters are required for each type.

-3.2.6.3 FHSS - Frequency Hopping Spread Spectrum
+3.3.6.2 FHSS - Frequency Hopping Spread Spectrum

 The protocol uses FHSS to avoid noise and to ensure that the radio communication is not blocked by problems which are typically seen when operating on a fixed frequency, such as fading and blocking due to other radio communication equipment operating at the same frequency.

 Each time a node is sending its Scheduled Data Transmission (either with or without payload) it does so at the next channel in the hopping list.
 The hopping list consists of 15 logical channels, each of which can be assigned to a physical radio frequency.
 This means that the network can be configured to use an arbitrary range of radio frequency channels, either evenly spread in the frequency band, or grouped in sections to avoid certain parts of the band.
 Channel 16 is the beacon channel, and is not used as part of the hopping scheme.
+The range of physical channels varies from frequency band to frequency band, and thereby module variant to module variant.
+The modules are precertified for compliance to EU and US rules, and the available physical channels are limited to comply with rules in the different regions.

-3.2.7 Wireless Encrypted Setup
+3.3.7 Wireless Encrypted Setup

 A NeoMesh node is pre-configured for a particular network.
-The configuration parameters are written to the module through the System API UART.
+The configuration parameters can be written to the module through the System API UART.